thash06/chaos-engineering/README.md

     }

 # CircuitBreaker
-In cases where default value is not an option and the remote system does not "heal" or respond even after repeated retries we can prevent furthur calls to the downstream system.
+In cases where default value is not an option and the remote system does not "heal" or respond even after repeated retries we can prevent further calls to the downstream system.
 The Circuit Breaker is one such method which helps us in preventing a cascade of failures when a remote service is down.
 CircuitBreaker has 3 states
-OPEN -  Rejects calls to remote service with a CallNotPermittedException when it is OPEN.
+**OPEN** -  Rejects calls to remote service with a CallNotPermittedException when it is OPEN.
-HALF_OPEN - Permits a configurable number of calls to see if the backend is still unavailable or has become available again.
+**HALF_OPEN** - Permits a configurable number of calls to see if the backend is still unavailable or has become available again.
-CLOSED - Calls can be made to the remote system.
+**CLOSED** - Calls can be made to the remote system.
 This happens when the failure rate and slow call rate is below the threshold.

 Two other states are also supported
-DISABLED - always allow access.
+**DISABLED** - always allow access.
-FORCED_OPEN - always deny access
+**FORCED_OPEN** - always deny access

 The transition happens from CLOSED to OPEN state when based upon
 1. How many of the last N calls have failed(Count based sliding window) or